SmartBo5006N/C26/README.md

 # angryBirdsStage2.5
 Angry Birds stage 2.5 with Class Inheritance and Images

-Inheritance and Images are added.
+Inheritance and Images are removed.